 |Weight pulling is a great activity for you and your dog, and it doesn’t matter if you have one dog or ten, you can still

 be competitive with proper training.
-The sport goes back almost forty years in organized form, and has showed up
+The sport goes back over forty years in organized form, and has showed up in

 I think it best to start with a puppy.
 Introduce them to a harness around 2 months of age.
 I feel it’s unnecessary to

-allow them to run around in the harness to ‘get used to it’, I’d rather they associate it with pulling right from the
+allow them to run around in the harness to ‘get used to it’, I’d rather they associate it with pulling right from th

-beginning.
-Malamutes aren’t so timid as to be all that bothered by that thing on their back and by starting the
+e beginning.
+Malamutes aren’t so timid as to be all that bothered by that thing on their back.
+By starting the positive

-positive training immediately they aren’t given the chance to resent it and possibly chew on the harness.
-The initial
+training immediately, they aren’t given the chance to resent it and possibly chew on the harness.
+The initial training

-training has little to do with actual pulling.
-It’s very important to build the bond between you and the puppy to build
+has little to do with actual pulling.
+It’s very important to build the bond between you and the puppy to build the pup’s

-the pup’s confidence so she’ll know you won’t ask her to do something she can’t do.
-The equipment is minimal-a
+confidence so she’ll know you won’t ask her to do something she can’t do.
+The equipment is minimal-a harness, a

-harness, a small, rimless tire with eye bolt drilled into it, line with snaps at each end, bait, and a helper.
-Hook the line
+small, rimless tire with eye bolt drilled into it, line with snaps at each end, bait, and a helper.
+Hook the line to the tire

-to the tire first, then the puppy.
-Doing it in the opposite order gives the pup a chance to start exploring, and at the
+first, then the puppy.
+Doing it in the opposite order gives the pup a chance to start exploring, and at the beginning

-beginning you don’t want that.
-Crouch or bend down tapping the ground, treat in hand, no more than 1-2 feet in
+you don’t want that.
+Crouch or bend down tapping the ground, treat in hand, no more than 1-2 feet in front of the

 distractions to a minimum.
 You need to get low because the pup needs to learn correct pulling form and they can’t do